Conformity is Individuality

 My granddad recently passed away shortly before his 95th birthday.
 Raised in the picturesque village of Thurlestone on the south Devonshire coast, he went to Scotland, aged eighteen, to train in mountain warfare before being sent to fight in the Second World War stationed in Italy, Austria and later Hong Kong and Singapore.
 After fighting the Nazis, he worked for the army training new recruits in Norfolk before returning to Devon where he was employed by a shoe repair shop in Exeter and became an accomplished leather craftsman.
 He would spend a lot of time around nature, avoided crowds, loved his dog and had a passion for golf (almost turning pro in his younger days), which he taught in his spare time and continued to do so long after retirement.
 My granddad shared his birthday with America’s Independence Day and something he once said to me after his retirement has curiously stuck with me: ‘I’m happy to no longer be part of it.’
 At the time, I recall feeling these words echoed a strong inclination towards personal liberty (although granddad was never overtly political).

 I was a rebellious kid at school and much of that spirit has stayed with me into adulthood to the point where I have long found it depressing how little we seem to value freedom in the UK.
 Reflecting on the aforementioned, it seems a tad ironic that I should find myself experiencing a small sense of relief after having sustained a closed ankle fracture.
 For sure, I rue the loss of my usual mobility; I easily walk 5–6 miles a day (if not more) and recently took up surfskating, which got me into this muddle and I’m gutted that it’ll be months before I can return to it.
 Nevertheless, the newly found time idling seems like as good an opportunity as any to vent the part of me that’s been looking for a way off this ride for a while.
-Three lockdowns, and all the hysterical nonsense that continues to drag along with it, has left me wishing I will very soon discover a pot of gold so I can retreat to a peaceful cottage in the woods with only my mountain bike and record collection for company (and maybe a couple of cats and a dog), and have as little to do with the world as possible.
+Three lockdowns, and all the hysterical nonsense that continues to drag along with it, has left me wishing I will very soon discover a pot of gold so I can retreat to a peaceful, thatched cottage in the woods with only my mountain bike and record collection for company (and maybe a couple of cats and a dog), and have as little to do with the world as possible.

 Living in the UK has the feeling of having one’s wings routinely clipped — why do we love rules so much?
 The most notable addition: being successfully propagandised into all but demanding mandatory vaccinations against a virus with a disputed mortality rate.
 I say ‘all but’ because, although it’s not actually law (yet!), merely writing the previous sentence opens me up to ludicrous charges of ‘anti-vaxxer,’ as if I’m some sort of deranged conspiracy nut and/or dangerous criminal; not to mention the fact that when lockdown restrictions end, I could potentially find myself forbidden to attend public events like music festivals (not that I really care to attend such corporate, environmentally destructive shindigs these days).
 Though it might not yet be mandatory, I may nevertheless find myself, in all likelihood, ‘coerced’ into getting the Covid vaccination as a result of substantial parts of the population lobbying the government for more laws and protections, while ironically at the same time appearing indifferent to the most serious threat currently facing humanity: climate change (of which there is an ‘absolute consensus’ among the scientific community to quote Brian Cox).